 According to federal law, no one is able to access your census data except for you or your heirs, should you want it.
 That is, of course, until after the required 72 years have passed.

-Will the 1950 census available online?
+Is the 1950 US Census available online?

 According to Family Search, the 1940s census was released and uploaded to their servers and available as image-only records.
 People were able to search through the images, but it took a while for searchable indexes to be made by volunteers.